wra-sol/rails-we-go/README.md

   - Harden SSH (no password login, no root login)
   - Start SSH and the Node.js app

+## Persistence with Railway Volumes
+Railway volumes are mounted at runtime and accessed inside the container at a path you configure via environment variables.
+- Use:
+  - RAILWAY_VOLUME_MOUNT_PATH to specify the mount point inside the container (default: /data)
+  - RAILWAY_VOLUME_NAME (optional, for volume identification in Railway)
+- The app and bootstrap now use the path you configure as the persistence directory.
+- To enable SSH and opencode boot, supply SECRET_DEPLOY_SSH_KEY as a secret in Railway (public key content).

+### Environment configuration (Railway)
+- RAILWAY_VOLUME_MOUNT_PATH=/data
+- RAILWAY_VOLUME_NAME=your-volume-name
+- SECRET_DEPLOY_SSH_KEY="<your-public-key>"

 ## Project structure
 - Dockerfile: Docker image definition
 - bootstrap.sh: Startup bootstrap to configure SSH and run the app